IR MENU

 The Audit Office and the Financial Auditor meet as necessary, to have opportunities primarily to exchange information and report on the results of internal audits concerning internal control audits involving financial reporting.

-Yellow Hat has three Outside Directors and three Outside Audit & Supervisory Board Members.
+Yellow Hat has three Outside Directors and two Outside Audit & Supervisory Board Members.

 Yellow Hat deems those who do not fall under any of the following items to be independent.

-There is no personal relationship, capital relationship, trade relationship, or other interest between Yellow Hat and the three Outside Directors as well as the three Outside Audit & Supervisory Board Members.
+There is no personal relationship, capital relationship, trade relationship, or other interest between Yellow Hat and the three Outside Directors as well as the two Outside Audit & Supervisory Board Members.

 Yellow Hat receives advice from Outside Director Shiro Saito as an Outside Director in order to reflect his abundant experience and knowledge about the operations of tax administration in the overall management of Yellow Hat.